FlameF0X/LM-From-Scratch/doc-1/00_intro.md

 6. **Evaluation and export**
 7. **Compatibility with popular libraries**

-The code examples in this series are centered around an implementation called **Open-Snowflake-G0** and **Snowflake-G0-R** series, a compact, efficient encoder-only model trained on a custom dataset called **DialogMLM**.
+The code examples in this series are centered around an implementation called **Open-SnowflakeCore** and **SnowflakeCore-G0-R** series, a compact, efficient encoder-only model trained on a custom dataset called **DialogMLM**.
 You can use this architecture as a blueprint to develop more advanced models.

 ## Why Build Your Own Model?